how to boost struggling readers success with the simple and effective routine of word mapping

 How word mapping helps to build strong brain pathways for reading.

-Years ago we were taught that children needed lots of practice to memorise the letters in the right order.
-This is an outdated concept and will only lead to frustration.
-Instead of a word such as ‘fudge’ having 5 letters to memorise in the correct order, we teach the 3 sounds f-u-dge.
+This is not how our brains learn words and will only lead to frustration.
+Instead of a word such as ‘fudge’ having 5 letters to memorise ‘f’ ‘u’ ‘d’ ‘g’ ‘e’ in the correct order, we teach the 3 sounds fudge.

 Engaging Word Mapping Activities for the Classroom

-Objective: Help children segment words into individual sounds and map each sound to its corresponding letter(s).
+Objective: Help children segment (split) words into individual sounds and map each sound to its corresponding letter(s).

 Materials: